FREE EMV Offers

 The Ingenico iSC Touch 250 is a multilane POS solution that can accept magnetic stripe, EMV, Chip-and-PIN, and NFC payments via a USB, ethernet, Bluetooth, Wi-Fi, or GPRS connection.
 This all-in-one terminal is the most future-proof customer-facing terminal on this list thanks to its built-in acceptance of NFC payments and loyalty programs.
 The iSC Touch 250 comes with a 4.3-inch multimedia-enabled touch screen that can collect digital as well as biometric signatures.
 It is capable of storing and accessing more than 2,000 graphical libraries and of running new business service apps.
 The Ingenico iSC Touch 250 is an ideal option for locations with a customer-initiated payment process that would like to be able to accept contactless payments as they become more commonly used by customers.
 Find the iSC Touch 250 on Amazon.

-If your company offers provider-agnostic credit card processing terminals, please leave a comment in the comment section below or contact us through our contact page in order to get listed in this article.
+If your company offers credit card processing terminals, please contact us through our contact page in order to get listed in this article.